shruti-su/shruti-su/README.md

 # Hi there, I'm Shruti Dutta! 👋

 Welcome to my GitHub profile!
-I'm a passionate frontend developer 👩🏻‍💻 with a keen interest in various programming languages and technologies.
+I'm a passionate web developer 👩🏻‍💻 with a keen interest in various programming languages and technologies.
 Here you will find a collection of my projects, contributions, and some of the things I am currently working on.

 ## 🚀 About Me